NeymarL/ChineseChess-AlphaZero/README.md

 ### Reinforcement Learning

-This AlphaGo Zero implementation consists of three workers: `self`, `opt` and `eval`.
+This AlphaZero implementation consists of two workers: `self` and  `opt`.

 * `self` is Self-Play to generate training data by self-play using BestModel.
-* `opt` is Trainer to train model, and generate next-generation models.
+* `opt` is Trainer to train model, and generate new models.

 ### GUI